BrutalCaeser/read_my_lips/README.md

 ---

+## ✨ Key Features

+*   **Privacy-First Design**: All processing (VSR, LLM, TTS) happens on-device.
+No data leaves your machine.
+*   **Human-in-the-Loop Verification**: Adaptive confidence scoring prompts you to verify or edit uncertain predictions before they are spoken.
+*   **High-Quality Neural TTS**: Uses Microsoft SpeechT5 for natural-sounding speech (defaulting to a male voice).
+*   **Audit Logging**: Keeps a local record of all interactions for transparency.

+---

 ## 🚀 The 3-Stage Pipeline

 Chaplin transforms silent lip movements into a full audio-visual experience through three distinct stages: